Let's Build a Fire

 Let's Build a Fire is the third album released by +/-.
-It was first released in Taiwan by white wabbit records in November 2005 and in Japan by & Records on December 14, 2005.
+It was first released in Taiwan by White Wabbit Records in November 2005 and in Japan by & Records on December 14, 2005.
 A revised version of the album was released by Absolutely Kosher Records in the U.S. on October 24, 2006.

-The influential American online publication Pitchfork Media ignited a controversy in November 2006 when it reviewed the Taiwanese version of the album by mistake.
+The influential American online publication Pitchfork ignited a controversy in November 2006 when it reviewed the Taiwanese version of the album by mistake.
 The review was critical of elements of the Taiwanese version which had been changed in the subsequent US release.
 Once the error was drawn to the publishers' attention they quickly commissioned another journalist to review the US version of the album.

 The music video for "Steal the Blueprints" was directed by Chris Deaner and won Best Video at the 7th Annual San Diego Asian Film Festival.
 Deaner also directed a video for the song Fadeout.
 The song "For You" is used prominently in Episode 19 of Season 5 of CSI: Miami.